Trading GBP/USD

 For nearly a century, the UK was the world’s economic superpower.
 The British pound was then the unofficial reserve currency.
 During the two world wars, the UK declined, while the US grew as the world’s main economic power.

 Government rules and labor market restrictions also harmed the UK economy.
 London’s rise as a worldwide financial powerhouse has helped stabilize the economy since then.
-It also helps that the UK is the second-largest oil and gas producer in Europe after Norway.
+The UK also remains one of Europe’s largest hydrocarbon producers, often cited as second to Norway, though production and rankings vary by year and measure (see UK government analysis noting the UK is Europe’s second-largest gas producer and the NSTA UK Continental Shelf reserves and resources).

 Role of the US Dollar